TanvirOyon/ssh_bruteforce/README.md

-# 🔐 SSH Brute-Force Simulation Tool
+🔐 SSH Brute-Force Simulation Tool

-This is a Python-based SSH brute-force attack simulator designed for penetration testing training, and cybersecurity demonstrations.
-The script uses the `paramiko` library to attempt SSH login with multiple passwords from a text file.
+This is a Python-based SSH brute-force attack simulator designed for penetration testing training, cybersecurity demonstrations, and ethical hacking labs.
+The script leverages the paramiko library to attempt SSH login using a list of passwords from a local text file.

-> ⚠️ **DISCLAIMER:**
+⚠️ DISCLAIMER
-> This tool is created strictly for **authorized educational use**.
-Never use this tool against any server or system that you do not own or have explicit permission to test.
-Unauthorized access is illegal and punishable by law.
+This tool is intended strictly for authorized educational and ethical use only.
+Do not use this tool against any server or system you do not own or have explicit permission to test.

----
+Unauthorized access is illegal and punishable under national and international laws.

-## 📁 Project Structure
+📁 Project Structure
+bash
+Copy
+Edit
 ssh_attack/
-├── ssh_bruteforce.py # Python script for SSH brute-force attempts
+├── ssh_bruteforce.py     # Main Python script for brute-force attempts
 └── passwords.txt         # List of passwords to test

----

-## 🚀 Features
+🚀 Features

-- Simple brute-force logic for educational use
+✅ Lightweight and easy-to-read brute-force logic

-- Uses `paramiko` to establish SSH connections
+🔑 SSH login attempts using paramiko

-- Supports delay between login attempts to avoid lockouts
+⏱️ Optional delay between tries to reduce lockout risk

-- Handles common SSH errors gracefully
+🛡️ Error handling for common SSH/network issues

-- Clean logging of each attempt and result
+📜 Console log for each login attempt and result

----

-## 🛠️ Requirements
+🛠️ Requirements

-- Python 3.6 or higher
-- `paramiko` library
+Python 3.6+

+paramiko

-Install requirements with:
+Install required dependency:

+bash
+Copy
+Edit
 pip install paramiko
----

 ▶️ How to Run
-Clone this repository or copy the folder to your desktop:
+Clone this repository or create the folder manually:

+bash
+Copy
+Edit
 git clone https://github.com/TanvirOyon/ssh_bruteforce
-Navigate to the project directory:
+cd ssh_bruteforce
+Or manually place both ssh_bruteforce.py and passwords.txt in a folder named ssh_attack on your Desktop.

+Run the script from terminal:

+bash
+Copy
+Edit
 cd ~/Desktop/ssh_attack
-Make sure the passwords.txt file exists in the same directory.

-Run the script:

 python3 ssh_bruteforce.py
+When prompted, enter:

-Enter the target IP address and username when prompted.
+Target IP address

+Target SSH username

 💻 Example Output
+csharp
+Copy
+Edit
 Enter target IP address: 192.168.1.100
 Enter target username: admin